cardano-lightning/cardano-lightning/docs/design/l1-spec.md

 ```

 Note that the type is called `NStep` rather than `Step`. `NStep` is loosely
 inspired by 'nested step'.
-Similiarly, `CStep` is loosely inspired on
+Similarly, `CStep` is loosely inspired on 'continuing
-'continuing step'.
+step'.
 This better reflects the handling logic.
-For example, `open`
+For example, `open` doesn't have
-doesn't have a script input, and `end` doesn't have an output.
-So, for example,
+a script input, and `end` doesn't have an output.
+So, for example, `NStep` does
-`NStep` does not include an `Open` constructor as we might expect.
+not include an `Open` constructor as we might expect.

 ### Channel input/output